prolificinteractive/material-calendarview/README.md

 Usage
 -----

-1. Add `compile 'com.prolificinteractive:material-calendarview:0.8.1'` to your dependencies.
+1. Add `compile 'com.prolificinteractive:material-calendarview:1.0.0'` to your dependencies.
 2. Add `MaterialCalendarView` into your layouts or view hierarchy.
-3. Set a `OnDateChangedListener` or call `MaterialCalendarView.getSelectedDate()` when you need it.
+3. Set a `OnDateSelectedListener` or call `MaterialCalendarView.getSelectedDates()` when you need it.

 [Javadoc Available Here](http://prolificinteractive.github.io/material-calendarview/)